anirudhRowjee/saaru/README.md

 ## Feature map
 - [x] Render a single markdown file to HTML
 - [x] Render a single markdown file to HTML with a Jinja Template

-- [ ] URGENT: Remove frontmatter from being rendered in the HTML
+- [x] URGENT: Remove frontmatter from being rendered in the HTML

 - [ ] Make templates readable from a single directory
+  - [ ] Make template readable from frontmatter
+  - [ ] Solve for nested templates

 - [ ] Run Pre-flight checks (check if templates dir exists, check if source dir exists, etc)
 - [ ] Render a directory structure of Markdown and Jinja to a directory structure of HTML
 - [ ] External CSS / Custom CSS injection